coderefinery/git-intro/_episodes/02-basics.md

 You should see a very long help page as the tool is very versatile.
 Do not worry about this now but keep in mind that you can always read the help files when in doubt.
+Searching online can also be useful, but choosing search terms to find relevant information takes some practice and discussions in some online threads may be confusing.
-Googling is also acceptable, but often checking the relevant help page is faster and those pages were written by the authors of the program and not some random people on the internet.
-The help pages also work when you don't have a network connection.
+Note that help pages also work when you don't have a network connection!

 Let us now commit the change to the repository: